ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip/draft-linus-trans-gossip.md

 # Overview

-TBD
+This document defines a gossip service and a gossip message format used by peers and transports to exchange data about logs over the internet.

+Separating the gossiping actors, called peers, from the actual sending and receiving of gossip messages makes it possible to make various transport mechanisms available without having to add knowledge about transport protocols to peers.

+The gossip service connects peers to one or more transports responsible for communicating with other gossip services with the help of specific internet protocols such as HTTP.

 # Transports

-A gossip transport is responsible for sending and receiving gossip messages over a specific protocol, like HTTPS or XMPP.
+A gossip transport is responsible for sending and receiving gossip messages over a specific protocol, like HTTP or XMPP.

 The way a transport uses its external protocol to convey gossip messages is specified by the transport itself and out of scope for